 It was my aunt and cousin.
 We caught for the remaining half hour commute, the first time we’ve really spoken for quite some time.
 Not just visceral chit chat, but catching up, human to human.

 I find myself scrolling.
 A notification pops up.
-It’s from someone close to the situation.
+It’s from someone close to the situation, arguably responsible for the situation.
 These pages have existed for a dozen years.
 Yet social media seemed to take over.
 The instant validation, the instant eyes which thus generated affiliates.
-When those eyes have impacted your view on life so rapidly, it feels, wrong.
+When the eyes who have sought to dehumanize someone you care so much about, have impacted your view on life so rapidly, it feels, wrong.
 It’s like you’re a commodity and your life is accessible to those who commit so many terrible acts of humanity.
 I pour another glass.
 It’s divine.
 Andrew and his father have picked up dinner, I pick at it, unhungry.
 Then, I write a “checking out for a bit” message.